elanatframework/Code_behind/doc/option.md

 You can code in these files with razor syntax and standard syntax. cshtml files will be available with aspx extension after compilation.
-For default cshtml pages, the name should be Default.cshtml; So pages named Index.cshtml will not be the default route.
+For default cshtml pages, the name should be Default.cshtml; so pages named Index.cshtml will not be the default route.

-Please note that these files must not be added to projects in Visual Studio; The reason for this is that, in addition to the CodeBehind framework, these pages are also compiled in the default .NET mode and can create unstable situation and security risk conditions.
+Please note that these files must not be added to projects in Visual Studio; the reason for this is that, in addition to the CodeBehind framework, these pages are also compiled in the default .NET mode and can create unstable situation and security risk conditions.
 Also note that the default code highlighter of Visual Studio may in some cases have unnecessary errors from cshtml pages based on the CodeBehind framework.

 Operation location: Compiling view files